NHL grapples with vaccine inequity between U.S. and Canada - WTMJ

 “It’s a little slower up there,” he said.
 “You’re just hopeful that we can get it into everybody as quickly as possible.”

-AP Hockey Writer John Wawrow, AP Pro Basketball Writer Brian Mahoney and AP reporter Rob Gillies contributed.
+AP Hockey Writer John Wawrow, AP Basketball Writer Brian Mahoney and AP reporter Rob Gillies contributed to this report.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports